The Bostonians: Critical evaluation

 James bemoaned the adverse effect that this novel and The Princess Casamassima (published in the same year) had on his critical fortunes.
-Although he didn't turn away from political themes completely, he never again gave political ideas such a prominent place in his fiction.
+Although he did not turn away from political themes completely, he never again gave political ideas such a prominent place in his fiction.

-According to Henry James' 'Notebooks', the "initial idea" of 'The Bostonians' came from Alphonse Daudet's novel The Evangelist, also about an evangelical older woman who draws a young woman under her sway to serve her cause (religion, rather than suffrage).
+According to Henry James' 'Notebooks', the "initial idea" of The Bostonians came from Alphonse Daudet's novel The Evangelist, also about an evangelical older woman who draws a young woman under her sway to serve her cause (religion, rather than suffrage).

 Film version

 The Bostonians was filmed in 1984 by the Merchant Ivory team (director James Ivory, producer Ismail Merchant, writer Ruth Prawer Jhabvala) with Christopher Reeve, Vanessa Redgrave and Madeleine Potter in the three central roles.

-The movie earned mixed reviews, with a 60% "fresh" rating on Rotten Tomatoes.
-Vanessa Redgrave's performance received high marks, however, as well as nominations for the 1984 Golden Globe and Academy Award for Best Actress.
-Further, the movie earned other award nominations for costume design and cinematography.
+The film earned good reviews, with an 81% "fresh" rating on Rotten Tomatoes.
+Vanessa Redgrave's performance also received high marks, as well as nominations for the 1984 Golden Globe and Academy Award for Best Actress, while the film itself earned other award nominations for costume design and cinematography.

 The 2005 independent drama film The Californians is an updated adaptation of the story.